emsa16/realtimegame/README.md

 The test suite consists of the following tools:
 - [Jest](https://jestjs.io/): Runs the unit tests that are found in the project.
 To make the import paths as short as possible, tests in React are commonly placed in the same folder as the file they are testing.
 As Jest is the default option when using Create React App and it provides code coverage as well, there was no reason to change it out.
 - [Enzyme](https://airbnb.io/enzyme/): Assists Jest by rendering and analyzing React components, which is good when you want test the DOM
-- [Mock Socket](https://github.com/thoov/mock-socket): Assists Jest by giving the tools to mock a WebSocket server, which helps the chat client.
+- [Mock Socket](https://github.com/thoov/mock-socket): Assists Jest by giving the tools to mock a WebSocket server, which helps to test the chat client
 - [stylelint](https://stylelint.io/): lints CSS files
 - [eslint](https://eslint.org/): lints JavaScript files